Hyundai's South Korea labor woes strike again

-A year after Hyundai’s costliest ever work stoppage halted production of more than 82,000 cars worth 1.7 trillion won ($1.53 billion), the world’s No. 5 automaker including its Kia Motors Corp (000270.KS) unit, is bracing for another blow as workers voted overwhelmingly on Tuesday to strike.
+A year after Hyundai’s costliest ever work stoppage halted production of more than 82,000 cars worth 1.7 trillion won ($1.53 billion), the world’s No. 5 automaker including its Kia Motors Corp (000270.KS) unit, is bracing for another blow with the union promising an “intensive strike” as early as next week.

 Although analysts say another prolonged strike like last year’s looks unlikely, the recurring strife is taking a toll on the company’s output, reputation and share price.